MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Viva Goals schema

 The audit records for events related to Viva Goals use this schema (in addition to the [Common schema](#common-schema)).
-[Search the audit log in the Security & Compliance Center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) details how you can search for the audit logs from the compliance portal and [Audit log activities](/microsoft-365/compliance/audit-log-activities) captures the events or activities that are related to Viva Goals.
+For details how you can search for the audit logs from the compliance portal, see [Search the audit log in the Security & Compliance Center](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance).
+For details about capturing events and activities related to Viva Goals, see [Audit log activities](/microsoft-365/compliance/audit-log-activities).

 |**Parameters**  |**Type**  |**Mandatory?**  |**Description**  |
 |---------|---------|---------|---------|